Dwarka, Gujarat

 © HarGharPuja

-The Dwarkadhish Temple, rebuilt in the 15th-16th centuries, showcases the Chalukya architectural style.
-Its five-storey structure, supported by 72 pillars, stands as a testament to India's rich cultural heritage.
+The Dwarkadhish Temple, reconstructed during the 15th and 16th centuries, exemplifies the Chalukya architectural style.
+This five-story edifice, upheld by 72 pillars, serves as a remarkable representation of India's abundant cultural heritage.

 © HarGharPuja